LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Almost the same code as :ref:`Waveshare AD/DA`, except it's been optimized for use with a :ref:`FT232H` USB to SPI adapter.
 Communicates over SPI.

+- :ref:`Waveshare High Precision`

+  Controls Waveshare's `High Precision HAT
+  <https://www.waveshare.com/18983.htm>`_ Raspberry Pi acquisition hat.
+It
+  features a 10-channels 32 bits ADC.
+It may be used from any device able to communicate over SPI, but is originally meant for interfacing with a Raspberry Pi.

 Sensors
 """""""